 Application deadline for Early Admission is April 1.
 Admission decisions are based on an applicant's academic performance and potential, extent and quality of relevant experience, apparent attitude, and personal motivation.
 Completion of prerequisite requirements does not guarantee admission and all prerequisite requirements must be completed by the April 1 deadline.

 Students admitted under the Early Admission program must complete all prerequisite course requirements listed under Upper-Division Admission as well as all major requirements in order to earn their degrees.

 92 credits as follows:

-For requirements of the dual-degree program in architectural studies and construction management, see the Architecture section.
+For requirements of the dual-degree program in architectural design and construction management, see the Architecture section.

 All students are subject to general University policies regarding grades and credits.
 The University requires students to maintain a 2.00 cumulative GPA; if a course is repeated, both grades are counted in the GPA.
 No course required for the degree may be taken on a satisfactory/not-satisfactory basis (S/NS).
 In addition, the department requires a 2.50 cumulative GPA for all required upper-division courses taken within the College of Built Environments and a grade of at least 2.0 in CM 431, the department's capstone course.

 Academic Advising: All construction management majors may seek academic advising as often as they wish but are encouraged to see an adviser at least once a year.
 Required advising appointments occur during any probation quarter, no later than the fifth week of instruction; or upon request of an adviser or faculty member.
 Students may be required to meet with an adviser or faculty member to discuss performance or continuation in the major if a review of student records indicates a possible problem.